kirubarajan/blog/src/pages/posts/electric.md

 date: "2020-05-17"
 title: "On *Electric* Longboards"
 tags: ['personal']
-excerpt: "Reflecting on building an electric longboard"
+excerpt: "Putting together an electric longboard"
 favourite: true
 ---

-# On *Electric* Longboards
+# On Electric Longboards
-> Reflecting on Building an Electric Longboard
+> Putting together an electric longboard

 I recently built an electric longboard after many years of dreaming, and I couldn't be happier with the results.
 Here's a picture of the board, in all of the Canadian springtime glory: